jumpycalm/pn532-cloner/README.md

 # Support this project:

-Contribute code change, report bugs, and provide suggestions for improvements to this project to make this project better Buy RFID tags and RFID research tools from my [online store](https://www.mrkeyfob.com/collections/tags-for-rfid-research)
+Contribute code change, report bugs, and provide suggestions for improvements to this project to make this project better.
+Buy RFID tags and RFID research tools from my [online store](https://www.mrkeyfob.com/collections/tags-for-rfid-research).

 # Proprietary Notes